-In this part, we present the details of the image encoder and our mask strategy for network training.

 \textbf{Image Encoder.} The image encoder $\mathbf{\Phi}_I$ is a stack of multiple Transformer blocks.
-The Transformer block is composed of layer norm (LN) layers \cite{dosovitskiy2020image}, a multi-head self-attention (MSA) layer \cite{dosovitskiy2020image}, and a multi-layer perceptron (MLP) network.
+Each Transformer block is composed of layer norm (LN) layers \cite{dosovitskiy2020image}, a multi-head self-attention (MSA) layer \cite{dosovitskiy2020image}, and a multi-layer perceptron (MLP) network.
 In the multi-head self-attention layer, the attention weights of each attribute token are automatically calculated among all input tokens.
-Specifically, the attention weights between the $k$-th attribute token and the others can be written as
+Specifically, the attention weights between the $k$-th attribute token and the others can be computed as

 We observe that the first term $\mathbf{z}_k^\top \mathbf{Z}$ often dominates the attention, making the module hardly find the true regions of interest from the input image.
 This shortcut learning often leads to overfitting and inferior results in our experiments.
 To address this issue, we mask out the self-attentions between the attribute tokens.
-We use this way to force them to independently extract useful visual information from the input image rather than simply relying on the information that has been extracted by the others.
+This allows useful visual information to be extracted from the input image rather than simply relying on the information that has been extracted by the others.
 Specifically, we calculate the attention weight of the $k$-th attribute token as

 In our experiments, we observe that this technique leads to significant performance gain (Table \ref{tab:abla}).
-The mask strategy is described as follows.

-In the PAR task, one key challenge is that a pedestrian can have multiple attributes and there is no corresponding location and scale information in the ground truth label set.
-We propose the above mask strategy to tackle this challenge.
-Specifically, we divide the whole attribute classes into multiple groups and each group ([ATT] token) corresponds to one visual region, we mask out regions ([PAT] token) that do not need to pay attention to.
-For example, the ``hair'' class token pays more attention to the head of the pedestrian and we block out regions on the lower part of the head region, the ``upper body'' class token pays more attention to the top part of the image and we block out the bottom part of the image, etc. Thus, the final attention can be calculated as follows
+In the PAR task, one key challenge is that a pedestrian can have multiple attributes, and there is no corresponding location and scale information in the ground truth label set.
+We propose to mask the irrelevant patches (MIP) to tackle this challenge.
+Specifically, we divide the whole attribute classes into multiple groups, and each group ([ATT] token) corresponds to one visual region.
+Then we mask out regions ([PAT] token) that do not need to pay attention to.
+For example, the ``hair'' class token pays more attention to the head of the pedestrian, and we block out regions on the lower part of the head region; similarly, the ``upper body'' class token pays more attention to the top part of the image, and we block out the bottom part of the image, etc. Thus, the final attention can thus be calculated as follows